upf-gti/CGFrameworkStudent/README.md

 Detailed installation information can be seen below.

+After cloning the framework, you can [work on your own repository](https://github.com/upf-gti/CGFrameworkStudent?tab=readme-ov-file#creating-your-own-repository).
+(Optional)

 ## Windows

 MS Visual Studio Community can be downloaded from [here](https://visualstudio.microsoft.com/es/free-developer-offers/).
 Make sure you select **"Desktop Development with C++"**.